Lawrence Of Arabia | 1962

 Lawrence of Arabia location: Courtyard of the officers' club: Seville's luxurious Alfonso XIII Hotel

 Also in Seville is the courtyard of the Officers’ Club, which is the central court of the luxurious, though extremely friendly, Hotel Alfonso XIII, 2 San Fernando 41004.

 Lawrence of Arabia location: Lawrence meets General Allenby: Casa de Pilatos, Plaza de Pilatos, Seville

-Lawrence and General Allenby (Jack Hawkins) meet in another Seville landmark, the Casa de Pilatos, Plaza de Pilatos (tel: +34.95.4225055; admission charge), built in 1519, the claim that it’s a copy of Pontius Pilate’s – surprisingly 16th century – Jerusalem home, sadly, seems to be a myth.
+Lawrence and General Allenby (Jack Hawkins) meet in another Seville landmark, the Casa de Pilatos, Plaza de Pilatos, built in 1519, the claim that it’s a copy of Pontius Pilate’s – surprisingly 16th century – Jerusalem home, sadly, seems to be a myth.
 During the performance of a religious play here in the 16th century, the character of Pilate appeared at a window to deliver a short speech, since when the palace was popularly referred to as Pilate´s home.
-The villa crops up again as the hideout of the main villain in Tom Cruise-Cameron Diaz action comedy Knight And Day.
+The villa crops up again in Ridley Scott's 1492: Conquest Of Paradise and as the hideout of the main villain in Tom Cruise-Cameron Diaz action comedy Knight And Day.

 But of course, the real visual splendour of Lawrence lies in its breathtaking desertscapes, which were filmed in Jordan.